Development environment

 Once you've applied the agent's suggestions, you can make further changes at any time:

-- Re-run assisted setup: Click Automatic setup in Project Settings to start a fresh assisted setup session.
+- Re-run assisted setup: Click Assisted Setup in Project Settings to start a fresh assisted setup session.

 Older projects: If your project was created before Assisted Environment Setup was available, it won't have run automatically.
-If your project already has a configured environment, you'll see an Automatic setup button in the Development Environment section of Project Settings.
-If your project doesn't have a configured environment yet, you'll see a Configure button that takes you to manual configuration.
+If your project already has a configured environment, you'll see Assisted Setup and Manual Setup buttons in the Development Environment section of Project Settings.
+If your project doesn't have a configured environment yet, you'll see a Configure button that takes you to manual configuration, where you can click Environment Setup Assistant to start assisted setup instead.

 Manual configuration